 To be a classroom teacher in Australia, you need a teaching degree.
 That means a 4-year Bachelor of Education if you haven't been to university before.
 If you have a degree of some kind already, a 2-year Master of Teaching is the way to go.

 Online teaching degrees are available.
-Teacher training placements are included in online programs and can usually be done near where you live.
-Online study is a well-established, common way to earning teaching qualifications in Australia.
+Teacher training placements are included in the programs and can usually be done near where you live.
+Online study is a well-established, common way to earning teacher qualifications in Australia.

-Another kind of education degree is a Master of Education online, which is a postgraduate course for current teachers.
+Another kind of education degree is a Master of Education, which is a postgraduate course for current teachers.
 For professional development, also consider Graduate Certificate in Education courses, which are specialised and relatively short.

 An online Bachelor of Education degree will qualify you to teach in Australian schools.
 The program requires 4 years of full-time study (or part-time equivalent) and includes work placements.
 The main streams are Early Childhood, Primary and Secondary.
 Combined study streams are also available.

 Online learning is fairly common with undergraduate education courses.
 Lerna Australia estimates that 32% of undergraduate education students in Australia are classified as fully external.
 Based on pre-pandemic enrolment patterns, a further 21% are engaged in multi-modal study.

 Whatever type of online education degree you want, the University of New England has probably got it.
 UNE has a wide selection of Bachelor of Education majors, some of which are offered exclusively online.
 Students can specialise in early childhood, primary or secondary teaching, or across levels such as K-12.
 For aspiring secondary-school teachers, available majors include Arts, Mathematics, Music, and Science.
 UNE is one of Australia's largest universities for distance learning.

 USQ Bachelor of Education